 I grinned.
 “Methinks you’re jealous.
 By the way, are you going to do any packing while you’re at the house?”

 “Yes.
 I wanted to talk to you about that.
 Can you call Mr. Sanderson and ask if we can pick up some of the moving boxes he has?
-I don’t have his number.”
+I can’t find his number.”

 “Sure.
 When do you want to pick them up?”